dzaima/CBQN/README.md

 ## Limitations

-- The current default is to use unsigned 32-bit integers for array lengths, limiting array size to about 2^32 elements.
-This can be switched to 64-bit via `usz=64`, but will have limited effect as some builtins don't have implementations for indices larger than 32-bit (search functions, `⊔`, `/𝕩`, `/⁼𝕩` & similar).
-Additionally, some things may fail even before 2^31 and may even crash CBQN.
+- While 64-bit values are used for array sizes (unless configured otherwise), some builtins don't have implementations for input/output arrays with over `2⋆31` elements, and will result in an error or possibly give wrong results.
+As these cases are difficult to test, crashes or memory corruption are also possible.
+When implemented they may also perform disproportionately worse.

-- Throwing & catching errors will leak memory: the garbage collector has no way to scan for objects on the C stack, and checks for objects with an incorrect reference count (comparing to the expected from other heap objects / GC roots) to estimate that.
-Error catching is implemented as a `longjmp`, thus making the GC permanently think those are still on the C stack.
-Between REPL lines, a full GC can run (as then there's a guarantee of no BQN code being mid-execution), but that doesn't apply to any other context.
+- Throwing & catching errors will permanently leak memory; the garbage collector has no way to scan for objects on the C stack, and thus checks for objects with an incorrect reference count (comparing to the expected from other heap objects / GC roots) to infer objects to preserve.
+Error throwing is implemented via a `longjmp`, thus making the GC permanently think those are still on the C stack.
+A full GC can run between REPL lines (as then there's a guarantee of no BQN code being mid-execution), but not in any other context.

-- Freeing highly nested objects will crash: object freeing is done recursively, and there is nothing preventing arbitrarily-nested objects.
+- Highly nested objects will result in crashes: object freeing is done recursively, and there is nothing preventing arbitrarily-nested objects, resulting in stack overflows.

 ## Requirements